 All courses including failed courses are reported to the students' home campus after the year abroad.
 Students who withdraw from any course without authorization from the Office of International Programs will receive a grade of "WU" (Withdrawal Unauthorized) which is calculated as an "F" in their CSU GPA.
 All courses must be completed by the end of the academic year for year-long students.
 Uncompleted courses will be reported to the student's home campus with a grade of "WU."
-Refer to the Academic Arrangements section in the Participant Guide for additional information.
+Refer to the Academic Policies publication for additional information.